hiltmon/HiltmonHugo/content/blog/testing-c-plus-plus-17-project-in-xcode-with-xctest/index.md

 @end
 ```

-{% img right  /images/hmlib-14.png %} Press `CMD-U` to run the tests.
+{{< figure src="images/hmlib-14.png" class="image-right" >}} Press `CMD-U` to run the tests.
 Xcode will run the tests and put a bezel up that tests have passed and puts a green checkmark next to the test functions that passed.

 Lets create a failing test: